 Long-lived assets to be held and used are evaluated for impairment when events or circumstances indicate that the carrying amount of an asset may not be recoverable.
 When the undiscounted future cash flows are not sufficient to recover an asset's carrying amount, the fair value is compared to the carrying value to determine the impairment loss to be recorded.
 Long-lived assets are evaluated at the asset-group level, which is the lowest level for which identifiable cash flows are largely independent of the cash flows of other assets and liabilities.
-In the 39 week period ended December 28, 2013 and the fiscal years ended March 30, 2013 and March 31, 2012 asset impairments for long-lived assets totaled \$9.7 million, \$1.7 million and \$0.2 million, respectively.
+In the fiscal year ended January 3, 2015, the 39 week period ended December 28, 2013 and the fiscal year ended March 30, 2013 asset impairments for long-lived assets totaled \$7.6 million, \$9.7 million and \$1.7 million, respectively.

 Long-lived assets to be disposed of are reported at the lower of carrying amount or fair value, less cost to sell.
 Management determines fair values using independent appraisals, quotes or expected sales prices developed by internal real estate professionals.
 Estimates of expected sales prices are judgments based upon our experience, knowledge of market conditions and current offers received.
 Changes in market conditions, the economic environment and other factors can significantly impact these estimates.
 While we believe that the estimates and assumptions underlying the valuation methodology are reasonable, different assumptions could result in a different outcome.
-If the current estimate of future discounted cash flows was 10% lower an additional impairment charge \$0.1 million would be required.
+If the current estimate of future discounted cash flows was 10% lower no additional impairment charges would be required.